Copyright (c) 2019 Emma's Place- Staten Island Grief and Loss Center for Children and Families

 Karen L Goldman, Founder / Executive Director

-Karen L Goldman, LMHC, BCPC is a New York State Licensed Mental Health Counselor and Board Certified Psychotherapist specializing in Bereavement Counseling.
+Karen L Goldman, LMHC, BCPC is the Founder and Executive Director of Emma’s Place, the only not-for-profit grief education and counseling center on Staten Island.
+She is a New York State Licensed Mental Health Counselor and Board Certified Psychotherapist specializing in Bereavement Counseling.
 She is the Bereavement Coordinator for the local Hospice and was the founding creator and the Clinical Director of Camp Good Grief of Staten Island (2009-2013).
 Karen serves the community through various institutions: schools, church groups, hospitals and private practice.
 Karen runs adult and children's bereavement groups and counsels individuals, couples, children and families, guiding them through loss, depression/despair and life's transitions.
-Karen has been dedicated to the treatment of grief for over twenty five years.
-She has recently founded Emma's Place, the only not-for-profit grief center on Staten Island.
+Karen has been dedicated to the treatment of grief for over thirty years